craig-br/backstage-plugins-ansible/README.md

 http://localhost:3000/ansible
 ```

 # Installing with Backstage showcase

 Refer to the step mentioned here <https://github.com/janus-idp/backstage-showcase/blob/main/showcase-docs/dynamic-plugins.md#installing-a-dynamic-plugin-package-in-the-showcase>

-To run backstage--showcase locally follow the below steps

-1. Clone the backstage-showcase repository and within the `dynamic-plugins-root`
+Clone the backstage-showcase repository and within the `dynamic-plugins-root`
 folder run the below command

+## Frontend plugin

+To load the frontend plugin with backstage-showcase locally follow the below steps

+1. Run the following commands

 ```bash
 pkg=<local-clone-parent-path-replace-me>/ansible-backstage-plugins/ansible